What is the name of the form of government? Form of government

 Types of monarchies:

 Limited monarchy- a state in which, in addition to the monarch, there are other bodies of state power that are not accountable to him, and state power is dispersed among all the highest authorities, the power of the monarch is limited on the basis of a special act (Constitution) or tradition.
-In turn, the limited monarchy is divided into:
+In turn, a limited monarchy is divided into:

 A parliamentary monarchy is a state in which the monarch is only a tribute to tradition and does not have any significant powers.
-State structure in such a monarchy is based on the principle of separation of powers (Great Britain, Japan, Denmark).
+State structure in such a monarchy is built on the principle of separation of powers (Great Britain, Japan, Denmark).

 Republic